berkebatman/virtual-pet/ReadMe.md

         Further notes on isAlive() => we usually want ocbject methods perform an action on the object isAlive() is inherently different from that behaviour.
 We use 'getter method' to establish this type of objects.

     10) Added guard clauses: if the pet is dead t   he walk, feed, checkUp functions will return 'You pet is dead :('

+    TO ADD:
+    Add a functionality so taht the pet can have children